 This post will be of interest to advocates of open government data, as well as to government technologists, legal publishers, developers of legal information systems, and all who seek greater competition and innovation in the U.S. legal publishing market.

-Tags: Authentication of digital legal information, Authentication of electronic legal information, Competition in legal publishing, Copyright in laws, Copyright in legislation, Copyright in primary legal materials, Copyright in statutes, Digital legal publishing, Ed Walters, Electronic legal publishing, Fastcase, Free access to law, Innovation in legal publishing, Legal open government data, Legal publishing, Legislative codes, Legislative information systems, Preservation of electronic legal information, Preservation of legal information, Public access to legal information, Statutory codes, UELMA, Uniform Electronic Legal Material Act, VoxPopuLII
+Tags: Authentication of digital legal information, Authentication of electronic legal information, Competition in legal publishing, Copyright in laws, Copyright in legal information, Copyright in legislation, Copyright in primary legal materials, Copyright in statutes, Digital legal publishing, Ed Walters, Electronic legal publishing, Fastcase, Free access to law, Innovation in legal publishing, Legal open government data, Legal publishing, Legislative codes, Legislative information systems, Preservation of electronic legal information, Preservation of legal information, Public access to legal information, Statutory codes, UELMA, Uniform Electronic Legal Material Act, VoxPopuLII